Revisiting Softmax for Uncertainty Approximation in Text Classification: Uncertainty Approximation for Text Classification

 \subsection{Bayesian Learning}

 Before introducing the MC dropout method, we quickly introduce the concept of \textit{Bayesian learning}.
 We start by comparing Bayesian learning to a traditional NN.
-A traditional NN is of frequentist mindset.
-Therefore, it assumes that the network weights are real but of an unknown value and can be found through maximum-likelihood estimation, and the input data are treated as random variables.
-Bayesian learning instead views the weights as random variables and infers a posterior distribution $p(\omega|\mathcal{D})$ over $\omega$ after observing $\mathcal{D}$, where $\mathcal{D} = (x,y)$ with $x$ and $y$ being the feature vector and label, and $\omega$ are the weights of the model.
+A traditional NN assumes that the network weights $\omega \in \mathbb{R}^{n}$ are real but of an unknown value and can be found through maximum-likelihood estimation, and the input data $(x,y) \in \mathcal{D}$ are treated as random variables.
+Bayesian learning instead views the weights as random variables, and infers a posterior distribution $p(\omega|\mathcal{D})$ over $\omega$ after observing $\mathcal{D}$.
 The posterior distribution is defined as follows:

 Using the posterior distribution, we can find the prediction of an input of unseen data $x^*$ and $y^*$ as follows: